India News | India's Rise Will Evoke Its Own Reactions and Responses: S Jaishankar | LatestLY

 New Delhi, Dec 13 (PTI) India's rise will evoke its own reactions and responses, and there will be attempts to dilute the country's influence and limit its interests, External Affairs Minister S Jaishankar said on Sunday.

-Delivering the second Manohar Parrikar memorial lecture, Jaishankar also said that as India expands its global interests and reach, there is an even more compelling case to focus on its hard power.
+Delivering the second Manohar Parrikar memorial lecture, Jaishankar said as India expands its global interests and reach, there is an even more compelling case to focus on its hard power.

+"The national security challenges faced by this rising India are obviously also going to be different.
+At one level, some of the more perennial problems associated with our national consolidation and development will continue," Jaishankar said.

+The external affairs minister made a mention of the anniversary of the Parliament attack, adding that "in some other cases, activities of insurgent groups need to be continuously monitored and neutralized."

-"The world is a competitive place and India's rise will evoke its own reactions and responses.
+"But the world is a competitive place and India's rise will evoke its own reactions and responses.
 There will be attempts to dilute our influence and limit our interests.
-Some of these contestations can be directly in the security domain, others could be reflected in economics, connectivity even in societal context," he said.
+Some of this contestation can be directly in the security domain; others could be reflected in economics, connectivity and even in societal contacts," he said.

+He also emphasised on having greater integration and convergence between the foreign and military policies.

-The external affairs minister, delving into the broad spectrum of security challenges facing India, said it cannot disregard attempts to undermine the national integrity and unity.
+The external affairs minister, mentioning the broad spectrum of security challenges facing India, said it cannot disregard attempts to undermine the national integrity and unity.

 "There are really very few major states that still have unsettled borders to the extent that we do.
 Of equal relevance is the very very unique challenge that we face of years of intense terrorism inflicted on us by a neighbour.
 We also cannot disregard attempts to undermine our national integrity and unity," he said.